- Accuracy is nearly on par with the Vantage Pro2

-Of course, we’d still recommend the Vantage Pro2 for serious weather watchers, as the accuracy of the instrumentation is best-in-class, and it has a broader range of optional sensors.
+We’d also recommend that you read our Davis Vantage Pro2 review, too.
+The accuracy of the Pro2’s instrumentation is best-in-class, and it has a broader range of optional sensors.
 However, the Vantage Pro2 is almost twice the price.
-With the Vue, you get all the basics such as inside and outside temperature and humidity, barometric pressure, rainfall, wind speed, and direction.
+With the Vue, you get all the basics, such as inside and outside temperature and humidity, barometric pressure, rainfall, wind speed, and direction.

 We recommend the Vantage Vue wireless weather station to save money if you don’t have any specialized needs (think gardening, water temperature readings, etc.).
-And as I can attest personally, it’s worth the money, and the new console makes a difference.
+And as I can attest, it’s worth the money, and the new console makes a difference.